youwen5/blog/src/posts/2024-07-12-finally-over.md

-year. senior year went by quickly but my memories of it also make it feel like one of the longest periods of my life. reminiscing about something that just happened in december 2023 or early 2024 almost feels like im thinking about stuff from years past. there's something so weird and "empty" about this feeling of quasi-nostalgia but it doesn't necessarily feel bad.
+year. senior year went by quickly but my memories of it also make it feel like one of the longest periods of my life. reminiscing about something that just happened in december 2023 or early 2024 almost feels like im thinking about stuff from years past. there's something so melancholic and "empty" about this feeling of quasi-nostalgia but it doesn't necessarily feel bad.

 ## two